Teen Vogue Must Stop Promoting Sexual Activity to Teens!

 UPDATE: August 29, 2019 - Today's TeenVogue.com headline story reads: "Having Sex When You Fat: Tips on Positions, Props and Preparations."
 This article is an irresponsible and incomprehensible attempt to sexualize and exploit the minds of its young teen and tween readers during what should be a protected period of innocence.Written by "certified sex educator" Elle Chase, the guide provides teens with "tips on how to have the best sex possible, and how you can feel powerful doing it."Interspersed throughout the article are links to "safer sex" including "How to Have Safer Sex If You're Queer," Planned Parenthood's contraception options including "the morning after pill," and links to Teen Vogue's dozens of other sex-related articles for its young readers.Described as "the premiere destination for the young and unapologetic" and with 20 million social followers, we must let Teen Vogue know that we will not stand for continual sexualized assault on teens and tweens.
 Please, help us shut this farce of a teen publication down once and for all.#SayNOToTeenVogue.
 Please, sign our petition now.
 Clearly, they care more about their own exploitive agenda than they do about our kids

 UPDATE: September 20, 2018 - Huge Victory!!
-Since Enough Is Enough (EIE) launched the "Say No To TeenVogue" campaign in July 2017 calling out the national publication for its graphic “how to” guide on anal sex directed at its tween/tween readers, there's been a change at the helm!EIE’s online petition requesting Teen Vogue remove the article, "Anal Sex: What You Need to Know/How to Do it the Right Way, generated nearly 30,000 signatures going directly into the e-mail in- boxes of Teen Vogue’s andVogue’s editors and Conde Nast’s Board of Directors calling for the dismissal of magazine editors and for a boycott of all Conde Nast-owned publications.
+Since Enough Is Enough (EIE) launched the "Say No To TeenVogue" campaign in July 2017 calling out the national publication for its graphic “how to” guide on anal sex directed at its tween/tween readers, there's been a change at the helm!EIE’s online petition requesting Teen Vogue remove the article, "Anal Sex: What You Need to Know/How to Do it the Right Way, generated nearly 30,000 signatures going directly into the e-mail in- boxes of Teen Vogue’s andVogue’s editors and Conde Nast’s Board of Directors calling for the dismissal of magazine editors.
 SINCE THEN ... the magazine ceased its print edition and its editor-in-chief Elaine Welteroth and its digital editor, Philip Picardi, responsible for the content, are no longer on staff.
 Further, the New York Times recently reported deep financial loss for its publisher to the tune of $120 million.
 While the impact of the editors' departure cannot be overstated, our work is not done until this article, representing a blatant disregard for the innocence and physical and mental well being of our children, is removed and the magazine is held accountable for exploiting the dignity and innocence of our youth.